Historical Marker Details

 Subject:Klamath Lake wildlife sanctuary and Oregon’s largest body of water.

 This is Oregon’s largest body of water, about 90,000 acres.
 Indians inhabiting its shores (‘People of the Lake’) lived well on wild fowl, fish and wocus seeds.
 The first known white visitors (1825-26) were Hudson’s Bay trappers under Tom McKay and Finan McDonald.
-In 1846, while …
+In 1846, while exploring here, John C. Fremont received news of the war with Mexico, which caused him …

 Read More